-- it is authorised in the employee's contract and - the employee has been given a written copy of the relevant terms or a written explanation of them before the deduction is made, or - the employee consents to the deduction in writing before it is made.
+- authorised by the employee's contract provided the employee has been given a written copy of the relevant terms or a written explanation of them before it is made, or - o consented to by the employee in writing before it is made.

-7. Records to maintain
+7. Records to be maintained

 A separate record must be maintained for each job the employee holds unless the employer determines that a single employment relationship exists.
 This is the same requirement as under automatic enrolment legislation.
-The need to calculate pensions on a year by year basis means that separate records are vital.
+The need to calculate pensions on a year by year basis means that separate records are vital to the task and therefore worth re-emphasising.